NPLPackages/TableDB/README.md

 ## Test TableDB/NPL Raft

 ### Start a 3 Raft Nodes cluster
  `cd setup && setup.bat` will start 3 Raft nodes.
-The 3 Node will automatically elect a leader. we can stop one node(whether it is leader or not) and the cluster can still function correctly.
+The 3 nodes will automatically elect a leader. we can stop one node(whether it is leader or not) and the cluster can still function correctly.
 Raft can tolerate `N/2 + 1` nodes failue, where N is the total nodes in cluster.

 ### Send Commands to the Cluster
 Create `setup/client/temp/test_raft_database` directory, place the `tabledb.config.xml` above to the directory, and run `setup.bat client appendEntries`.
 This will start 1 client node whose tabledb `rootFolder` is `temp/test_raft_database` and default provider is `raft`.The client node will send commands to the cluster and automaticlly retry in a backoff way if the command not succeed.
 All 3 Raft nodes will recv the same commands.
-Either succeed or not the client's callback will be called.
+Whether succeed or not the client's callback will be called.

 ### Add a server to the Cluster
-`addsrv 5` will start a node whose id is 5.
+`addsrv 5` will start a node whose id is 5.(Note: you need to delete the `server5` folder).
 To add the node to the cluster, execute `setup.bat client addServer 5`.
-This command may need to be executed twice because of the initial connect caused by `NPL.activate()`.
 The cluster will automatically sync the logs previously commited to this new added server.
 Now if you start a client to send commands to the cluster, the new server will also recv these commands.

 > Note: every time you start a new client(whether Send Commands, Add server or Remove server), you should stop the previous client.